From Ashley with love

 Andor (Disney+)

-No Force, no Jedi, no Sith, no Lightsabers.
-Great storytelling about the issues of today set in the Star Wars universe.
+No Force, no Jedi, no Sith, no lightsabers.
+Just great story telling about the issues of today set in the Star Wars universe.
 Some of the best writing, acting and cinematography not just in a Star Wars show but on TV this year.

 Atlanta (Season 3, Disney+)